API View¶

 Authentication classes (optional) |

-Prefer class method decorators to define non-CRUD endpoints.
+Use class method decorators to define endpoints.
 Decorators lazily bind instance methods to the router and automatically remove self from the OpenAPI signature while preserving type hints.

 from ninja_aio import NinjaAIO